tim-degroot/tim-degroot/README.md

 I’m a bachelor student studying Chemistry at the University of Amsterdam  with a strong interest in Astrochemistry.

 ## 🔬 Research Interests
-Astrochemistry & Molecular Spectroscopy
+- Astrochemistry
-Monte Carlo Simulations of Molecular Processes Computational Chemistry & Vibrational Analysis
 ## 🛠️ Tools & Skills
-Languages: Python, Julia (learning)
+- Languages: Python, Julia (learning)
-Tech: Unix, Git, $\LaTeX$
+- Tech: Unix, Git, $\LaTeX$
-Methods: Monte Carlo Simulations, Theoretical Modeling
+- Methods: Monte Carlo Simulations, Theoretical Modeling
 ## 🚀 Projects
 - [PAHMC](https://github.com/tim-degroot/PAHMC) A Monte Carlo model developped for my Bachelor Thesis to simulate scrambling and dissociation reactions in Polycyclic Aromatic Hydrocarbons to investigate isotopic effects.
 - [Data Processing](https://github.com/tim-degroot/data_project) A model developped for a Data Processing course to investigate variation in land rents.